aws/aws-fpga/hdk/cl/examples/README.md

-# Overview on process for building a Custom Logic (CL) implementation for AWS FPGA instances
+# Building a Custom Logic AFI for AWS FPGA instances

 The developer can build their own Custom Logic (CL) and deploy it on AWS.
 The CL must comply with the [AWS Shell specifications](../../docs/AWS_Shell_Interface_Specification.md), and pass through the build scripts.